Mr. Channon Davis

 Founder & Executive Director

 Alabama STEM Education has an additional 17,000 sq. ft. building to house a "Maker Space, State of the art Labs, Inside Recreation, Robotics Competition, and so much more for our children!
 WE NEED YOUR HELP WITH RENOVATIONS!!
-GIVE THROUGH OUR GO FUND ME OR PAY PAL ACCOUNTS!

 Dr. Daniela Marghitu is a Computer Science and Software Engineering Department at Auburn University, where she has worked since 1996.
 She has published six information Technology textbooks, over 80 per reviewed journal articles and conference papers, and she gave numerous presentations at a national and international professional events.
 She is founder director of the Auburn University Educational and ≈ (read more)